 Make sure you take them for regular walks and try to keep their brains active too.
 Whether by learning new tricks or supplying your pooch with toys, the more positive stimulation you offer your pup, the less tense, stressed and anxious they will be.

 Solving your pup’s behavioral problems won’t fix overnight, so it is important to find ways to still live your life while you’re in the training process.
-These will only be short term fixes, but they can help you and your family get back to normal whilst helping your pooch learn what behavior is acceptable and what isn’t.
+These will only be short term fixes, but they can help you and your family get back to normal whilst helping your pooch learn what behaviour is acceptable and what isn’t.

 Leash – using a leash while you have company visiting is a proactive and physical way of keeping control of your dog’s actions.
 Try to leash your pup before the guest arrives and slowly allow them to get close to your guests – greet them.
 If their behavior improves, you could then remove the grip of the leash and only use when needed.